 Try every aspect of writing to explore all your options.
 You never know what talent you may have in a different area of writing all together.

-I consider myself as a fiction writer above all else but this summer I’m taking a shot, for the first time, at non-fiction for an ebook about how to write a fiction novel.
-(I’ll be giving it out for free on my blog to all subscribers.)
+I consider myself as a fiction writer above all else but this summer I’m taking a shot, for the first time, at non-fiction for an eBook about how to write a fiction novel.

 If you are a nonfiction writer take a shot at fiction.
 I find fiction very cool, intriguing and rewarding and new fiction writers may discover how creative they are.